 I spent Friday with one of the team members “scouting” locations and getting some video and stills that we will use in the project.
 It is a very good team that is forming and I am thrilled to be part of it!
 Thank you so much for your support!

-As we ended our work together, Wendy was proudly maintaining a consistent self-care routine and loving her work!
+As we ended our work together, Ann was proudly maintaining a consistent self-care routine and loving her work!